About Williamsville

 Business & Licensing Records

-Businesses operating within the Williamsville city limits are required to obtain a license from the Bath County Commissioner of the Revenue.
-This includes commercial enterprises, home-based businesses, and any individuals providing professional services.
-The Commissioner's office in Warm Springs maintains a registry of all licensed businesses in Williamsville and the surrounding areas of Bath County.
-Residents or prospective business owners can visit the office to apply for a new license, renew an existing one, or access information about the local business community.
+Businesses operating within Williamsville, Bath County, Virginia are required to obtain a license from the Bath County Commissioner of the Revenue.
+This requirement extends to commercial enterprises, home-based businesses, and individuals providing professional services.
+The Commissioner's office in Warm Springs maintains a registry of all licensed businesses in the community and surrounding areas of Bath County.
+Residents or prospective business owners can visit the office to apply for a new license, renew an existing one, or access information about the local business scene.

 Elections & Voter Records